JJWallis/practical-questions/README.md

 ### Comment List Task

+Here I was challenged with recreating classic todo list logic by implementing a list of comments that

 ### Useful resources

 -  [Analogue Clock](https://dev.to/code_mystery/simple-analog-clock-using-html-css-javascript-2c6a) = This resource helped me with the mathematical formula needed to determine the degree by which each hand should correctly rotate.